lambdasonly/markdown-cv/index.md

 ## About
 <div class=paragraph_div>
-Alexander Ertl is a graduate student at Graz Technichal University with a focus on data science, machine learning and more specifically natural language processing.
-His work in the scope of his Master's thesis focuses on optimising the training procedure of Transformer models for natural language classification tasks such as framing detection.
+Alexander Ertl is a prospective PhD student with a focus on artificial intelligence, natural language processing, and data science.
+His work in the scope of his Master's thesis focuses on optimising the training procedure of transformer models for natural language classification tasks such as framing detection and analysis of the resulting frames.
 </div>

 ### Research interests
 * Natural Language Processing
+* Artificial Intelligence
 * Data Analytics
-* Machine Learning Algorithms

 ## Experience